-- Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone (About 85% of children with EFT have pain.)
+Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
+About 85% of children and teens with Ewing sarcoma have pain.

-- A broken bone that happens without an injury, as a tumor growing in the bone can cause the bone to weaken or fracture (break)
+A broken bone that happens without an injury.
+A tumor growing in the bone can cause the bone to become weak or fracture.

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of your child’s cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+Be sure to talk with your child’s health care team about symptoms he or she experiences, including any new symptoms or a change in symptoms.